While I suffer from the curse of improbable dreams, I question whether this extraordinary quest is really worth the time, money and effort

 The ever-present items on my bucket list

 There is a common belief that you can accomplish anything you want in life if you put your mind to it.
-Social media posts will perkily quote The Alchemist and tell you that when you truly want something, all the universe conspires in helping you to achieve it… but I don’t think that’s true.
+Social media posts will perkily quote The Alchemist and tell you that when you truly want something, all the universe conspires to help you achieve it… but I don’t think that’s true.

 I don’t believe in fate or destiny.
 I don’t even think that brute-force doggedness will ensure you achieve your most improbable dreams.